 Freshmen and Transfer Students

-- After January 1, preceding Fall enrollment, complete the Free Application for Federal Student Aid (FAFSA).
-Students must apply online at fafsa.gov.
-Include student and parent (if applicable) PIN numbers.
+- After October 1, preceding Fall enrollment, complete the Free Application for Federal Student Aid (FAFSA).
+Students must apply online at studentaid.gov.
+Include student and parent (if applicable) FSA IDs.
 Release the FAFSA information to the University of Michigan-Dearborn by entering our Federal Title IV School Code 002326.
-Students and parents should use their Federal Income Tax Returns (FORM 1040, 1040A or 1040EZ) to complete the FAFSA.
-FAFSA results received in the Office of Financial Aid & Scholarships (OFAS) by March 1 will receive first priority consideration for funds.
+Students and parents should use their Federal Income Tax Returns (Form 1040) to complete the FAFSA.
+FAFSA results received in the Office of Financial Aid & Scholarships (OFAS) by the recommended priority deadline will receive first priority consideration for funds.

-Students currently enrolled must apply every year at fafsa.gov after January 1 preceding fall enrollment.
-Applications, SARs and/or ISIRs (resulting from the FAFSA) must be received in the Office of Financial Aid & Scholarships by March 1 to receive priority consideration for funds.
+Students currently enrolled must apply every year at studentaid.gov after October 1 preceding fall enrollment.
+Applications, SARs, and/or ISIRs (resulting from the FAFSA) must be received in the Office of Financial Aid & Scholarships by March 1st to receive priority consideration for funds.